-A. Without doubt he did; otherwise he would have

-been disobedient unto the heavenly Vision.
+A. Without doubt he did; otherwise he would have been disobedient unto the Heavenly Vision.

-F. How then say you, that a Minister of Christ ought to preach nothing but "Believe, believe?"
-And, that to tell Men of doing any Thing, is preaching the the Law?
-Do you not herein condemn not only the great Apostle, but also Him that fent and commanded him thus to preach?
+F. How then fay you, that a Miniter of Christ ought to preach nothing but "Believe, believe?"
+And, that to tell Men of doing any thing, is preaching.